Wergmort/mcp-router-use/README.md

 ANTHROPIC_API_KEY=
 ```

-> **Important**: Only models with tool calling capabilities can be used with mcp_use.
+> **Important**: Only models with tool calling capabilities can be used with mcp_router_use.
 Make sure your chosen model supports function calling or tool use.

 ### Spin up your agent: